 What I really want to hasten to add is that the insights in this book change all that, that book being, amongst others written by Jeremy, FREEDOM: The End Of The Human Condition.
 On the front of FREEDOM is the statement by Professor Harry Prosen, ‘THE BOOK THAT SAVES THE WORLD’.
 I have experienced that statement to be true—this book has saved the world.
 In fact, I’d go a step further and say that in my view this is the only book that can save the world, that’s how fundamental it is.
 I’ve got a perspective on how the information in this book brings the human condition to an end and introduces a whole new paradigm, a whole new way of life for us all.
 It’s not about modifying the existing paradigm.
 It’s not about trying to tweak that or improve it in some way, it’s about a whole new model, a whole new state of mind for humanity.
 These are big statements but if you genuinely let your mind understand this information and follow the implications through your mind will validate this.

-I want to read the lyrics from John Lennon’s 1971 song Imagine from Part 3, page 67 of TYL: ‘Nothing to kill or die for, and no religion too…all the people living life in peace…No need for greed or hunger, a brotherhood of man…all the people sharing all the world’.
+I want to read the lyrics from John Lennon’s 1971 song Imagine from , page 81 of the print edition of TYL: ‘Nothing to kill or die for, and no religion too…all the people living life in peace…No need for greed or hunger, a brotherhood of man…all the people sharing all the world’.
+[See p.
+67 of First Edition of TYL.]

 My psychological baseline